 Supply chain logistics is a vital part of any business.
 Warehousing, inventory, transport, information, security; management of all these factors make it hard enough to deal with during one of the busiest periods of the year, but imagine having to do all of this with an understaffed team!

 The efficient flow and storage of all your office goods depend on these factors.
-As more and more staff take leave, the more responsibility lies with the individuals that remain.
+As more and more staff take leave, the more responsibility lies with the teammates that remain.

 Now, this doesn’t mean you have to go out and hire a supply chain logistician to make ends meet (literally).
 With a little bit of know-how and patience, you can keep your office flowing smoothly by going over the following below.